theocharistr/Law_Game/CSI/Scripts/README.md

 <img src="https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Backward%20Scenario/CrimeSceneCones.jpg" width="50%"/>

-If we have a second (extra) bullet hole, we have attached the *Info.cs* script, we similarly include azimuth angle, rotation and directionality  these information is extracted from the JSON file, after we have applied the bullet detection algorithm.
+For a second (extra) bullet hole, attach the Info.cs script and configure the azimuth angle, rotation, and directionality, which are extracted from the JSON file after applying the bullet detection algorithm.

-(There is a new direction parameter that indicates the direction of the surface vector of the extra bullet hole based on the attributes we have inserted.
-The code on the *Info.cs* script is in the Awake function, as we wish to run and get the new direction of our surface vector before we look for intersection from the  *SurfaceVector.cs*  attached on the primary bullet hole.
-The *Info.cs* script looks like :
+The Info.cs script includes a new direction parameter that specifies the surface vector direction of the extra bullet hole.
+This script's Awake function initializes the direction before checking intersections with the SurfaceVector.cs script on the primary bullet hole.

+The Info.cs script configuration is as follows:

 <img src="https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Backward%20Scenario/Info.cs_Inspector.jpg" width="50%"/>